burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 // "y": at offset 16
 ```

-the same goes when you creating classes
+the same goes when you're creating classes

 ```javascript
 class MyComponent {